Nairobi Expressway: Construction and funding

-The government of Kenya has contracted with China Road and Bridge Corporation (CRBC) to build this toll road on a public-private partnership (PPP) basis.
-CRBC will use their own money to construct the road expansion, interchanges and toll stations.
-They will collect the toll fees until their investment is recovered, then the road will revert to government.
+The government of Kenya had contracted with China Road and Bridge Corporation (CRBC) to build this toll road on a public-private partnership (PPP) basis.
+CRBC used its own money to construct the road expansion, interchanges, and toll stations.
+The company will collect the toll fees until their investment is recovered, then the road will revert to government.

 The road expansion is to be done in stages.
 The World Bank had indicated interest in funding the road expansion, but those plans have been overtaken by events.
 The cost of the toll highway is quoted as between KSh51 billion (US$510 million) and KSh65 billion (US$650 million).

 Recent events

 In April 2022, 98.4 Capital FM reported that the construction of the expressway was complete and was awaiting political and commercial commissioning.
-The road project which cost over US$560 million to build, is expected to reduce travel time from Jomo Kenyatta International Airport (JKIA) to the Nairobi central business district to between 15 and 20 minutes, instead of the two hours it took, before the expressway was built.
+The road project, which cost over US$560 million to build, is expected to reduce travel time from Jomo Kenyatta International Airport (JKIA) to the Nairobi central business district to between 15 and 20 minutes, instead of the one hour it took during off-peak and two hours it took during peak hours, before the expressway was built.